What Is Keto Diet?

 The ketogenic diet works by replacing carbohydrates with fat as the primary energy source for the body.
-Typically, the Keto diet is composed of a maximum of 5% carbs and 60%-75% fats enabling the body to trigger ketosis.
+Typically, the Keto diet comprises a maximum of 5% carbs and 60%-75% fats enabling the body to trigger ketosis.

-Ketosis is a state of metabolism where fat is turned to ketones and used as a source of fuel in place of glucose.
-Low carbohydrate intake means no glucose for instant energy hence the body has to shift metabolism and burn fat instead.
+Ketosis is a state of metabolism where fat is turned into ketones and used as a fuel source in place of glucose.
+Low carbohydrate intake means no glucose for instant energy; hence, the body must shift metabolism and burn fat instead.

 There are up to 10 different varieties of Keto diets with the same principles but different approaches.
 These include:

 - Standard Keto Diet – allows only 5% carbs and is best suited for those seeking weight loss.

 - Strict/Therapeutic Keto Diet – allows the lowest carbohydrate intake and is best for treating epilepsy.

 - Targeted Keto Diet – Allows 25g of carbs 30-45 minutes before a workout.
 It is best for athletes and fitness enthusiasts.

 - High-protein Keto Diet – Allows a higher intake of proteins and is best for bodybuilders